To get the latest and most quality design resources!

 After you complete a web design course, you can take up a live project, then get hired in a web design company or be a freelancer and look for projects and clients yourself.

-We are living in a digital world which is full of websites.
+We are living in a digital world that is full of websites.
 The future is quite promising.

-According to The Creative Group 2019 Salary Guide, front-end web developer is one of the highest-paid jobs in the creative and marketing field, along with UX designers, user experience researcher, copywriter, etc. According to Glassdoor, web developers get paid between $41.6k-78.3k a year and according to PayScale they are offered $16.4k- 34.6k a year.
+According to The Creative Group 2019 Salary Guide, front-end web developer is one of the highest-paid jobs in the creative and marketing field, along with UX designers, user experience researchers, copywriters, etc. According to Glassdoor, web developers get paid between $41.6k-78.3k a year and according to PayScale they are offered $16.4k- 34.6k a year.
 The average web designer salary is around $49,693.

 It might seem simple in the beginning because you can learn the basics of HTML & CSS in a few months.
 But as you advance in this industry, you may find it more challenging.
 You need to continuously learn new technology to keep pace with all the changes.
 But if you are interested in building websites and web applications, then web design might be easy for you.